sofiabsilva/100-days-of-code/log.md

 **Today's Progress**: I'm now 90% into the Practical Javascript course.
 Understood how we distinguish between Higher Order Functions from the Callback Functions, when we have functions inside other functions.
 ![](https://s9.postimg.cc/3td31e5lb/Captura_de_ecr_de_2018-05-07_13-31-44.png)

-And I now truly understand how event listeners work and how the object and it's properties can be acessed when passing a parameter (ex. event) to the  callback function, for example:
+I now truly understand how event listeners work and how the object and it's properties can be acessed when passing a parameter (ex. event) to the  callback function, for example:
 ```
 // In Chrome dev tools, when an element is selected on a page you can access it by using $0;
 var selectedElement = $0;